View as Map

 El Chinito Gordo

-This spot is all about the real-deal Mexican food, passed down through generations.
+This spot is all about authentic Mexican food passed down through generations.
 Their Crispy Tacos come with a variety of tasty fillings like ground beef, shredded beef, chicken, or potato.
-But the true star?
-Their Soft Tacos, which range from Al Pastor to a Hot Cheetos version.
-PS – don’t sleep on their Quesabirria – it’s a crispy quesadilla that’s packed with flavor.
+However, the true standout is the Soft Tacos, which range from Al Pastor to a Hot Cheetos version.
+Also, make sure you save room for the Quesabirria.
+It’s a crispy quesadilla packed with flavor.

 El Chivo de Oro

-If you’re looking for real-deal Mexican food without breaking the bank, you’ve gotta check out El Chivo de Oro.
-They’ve got a friendly crew serving up some of the best street tacos in Tucson.
-The Al Pastor Tacos are definitely the place to start!
+If you’re looking for real-deal Mexican food without breaking the bank, check out El Chivo de Oro.
+There is a friendly crew serving up some of the best street tacos in Tucson.
+Start with the Al Pastor Tacos, and let the menu unfold from there.

 a plate of hot dogs with different toppings sitting on a table